turingschool/career-development-curriculum/module_two/outreach_and_networking.md

   * Where will you spend your energy?

+Pick one of the options below:

-If you're going to utilize networking events, look at upcoming networking events on meetup.com, builtin.com, or other social networking sites to make a plan for 1 that you can attend between now and the end of Module 3 (this is part of your deliverable).
-To ensure that it's doable for you, make a plan!
+1. If you're going to utilize networking events, look at upcoming networking events on meetup.com, builtin.com, or other social networking sites to make a plan for 1 that you can attend between now and the end of Module 3.
 Decide:

 * Why is this particular event interesting to you?
 How will you connect with others at this event?
 * What kind of value do you hope to gain?
 What kind of value can you contribute?
 * How will you capitalize on these relationships?

-If you'll network using coffee meetings:
+2. If you'll network using coffee meetings:

  * Who do you aim to meet with and why?
  * What kind of value do you hope to gain from the experience?
 What kind of value can you contribute?
 * How will you capitalize on this relationship?

-If you'll network mainly using social media or open source contributions
+3. If you'll network mainly using social media or open source contributions:

  * How will you meet and engage with others (i.e., what projects will you target?
 What kinds of conversations do you want to engage in?)
  * What kind of value do you hope to gain from the experience?
 What kind of value can you contribute?